 Biological Specialty Courses

-- BIOL 422: Human Genetics and Genomics (Spring, odd years)
+- BIOL 522: Human Evolutionary Genomics (Spring, even years)

 - BIOL 483: Epigenetics (Fall)

-- BIOL 485: The RNA World: A Functional and Computational Analysis (Spring, even years)
+- BIOL 485: The RNA World: A Functional and Computational Analysis (not offered every year)

 - GCB 577: Advanced Epigenetics Technology (Spring)